2023 Best Visual & Performing Arts Master's Degree Schools in New York

 Our 2023 rankings named The Graduate Center, CUNY the best school in New York for visual and performing arts students working on their master’s degree.
 Located in the city of New York, The Graduate Center is a public school with a moderately-sized student population.

-You’ll join some of the best and brightest minds around you if you attend Sotheby’s Institute of Art - NY.
-The school came in at #2 on this year’s Best Visual & Performing Arts Master’s Degree Schools in New York list.
-Located in the city of New York, Sotheby's Institute of Art - NY is a private for-profit school with a small student population.
+You’ll be in good company if you decide to attend Sotheby’s Institute of Art - NY.
+It ranked #2 on our 2023 Best Visual & Performing Arts Master’s Degree Schools in New York list.
+Located in the city of New York, Sotheby's Institute of Art - NY is a private for-profit college with a fairly small student population.

 Read full report on Visual & Performing Arts at Sotheby’s Institute of Art - NY

-Read full report on Visual & Performing Arts at Teachers College at Columbia University
+Full Visual & Performing Arts at Teachers College at Columbia University Report

 A rank of #4 on this year’s list means Rensselaer Polytechnic Institute is a great place for visual and performing arts students working on their master’s degree.
 RPI is a moderately-sized private not-for-profit school located in the small city of Troy.